Setting Up Your Terminal

 Once Git Bash is installed on your machine, you can find the folder for it through the Home screen.

-Inside the folder, simply select Git Bash to open the appropriate CLI.
+Inside the folder, simply select Git Bash to open the appropriate terminal.